-WIOA emphasizes deeper investment in a system, which supports employer-demand driven sector-based programs offered hat address the diverse needs of young people.
+WIOA emphasizes deeper investment in a system, which supports employer-demand driven sectorbased programs offered that address the diverse needs of young people.
 Sector-based initiatives at the regional level are approaches to workforce and economic development that improve access to good jobs and/or increase job quality in ways that strengthen an industry's workforce.
-For a complete explanation of the elements of career pathways, learner and system-focused frameworks, sector-based strategies and consortium models, see Appendix A.
+For a complete explanation of the elements of career pathways, learner and system-focused frameworks, sector-based strategies and consortium models, go to the Youth Career Pathways Public page.